Add to your Claude Code skills

 Steps:

-If the video has no captions and no API key set, the script fails with a clear message.
+If the video has no captions and no API key set, the transcript path fails with a clear message; --visual can still read the video.

-/x-read, /x-pulse, and /youtube (Grok summarize step) log usage to ~/.research-toolkit/usage.log.
+/x-read, /x-pulse, /youtube, and /podcast (Grok summarize step) log usage to ~/.research-toolkit/usage.log.
 View monthly totals via:

 uv run python -c "from scripts.research.lib.usage import month_total; t,c = month_total(); print(f'\${t:.2f} across {c} calls')"